How to Play Fox Hunt

-The chasing dart game also known as Hare & Hound.
+The chasing dart game also known as Hare & the Hound.

 Fox Hunt Dart Game Rules

 Fox Hunt is a competitive chasing dart game where one player chases the other around the dartboard.
 It is also known as Hare and Hound dart game.
 The only difference between the two is the name of the player being chased.
 In Fox Hunt the player being chased is called the Fox, while in Hare and Hound they are called the Hare.
 In both games the chaser is referred to as the Hound.

 The following rules will say Fox for consistency.